 HbS units in

 Distorted, sickled RBC

 SCD pathophysiology involves multiple biologic processes that radically affect the structure and function of RBCs, other blood cells, and the vasculature.6

 HbS polymerization damages the cell membrane and results in fragile RBCs that die prematurely due to hemolysis.

 When an RBC hemolyzes, hemoglobin and arginase are expelled into the vasculature where they act to decrease nitric oxide bioavailability.
 A vicious cycle of arginine dysregulation and continuing hemolysis leads to a further reduction in nitric oxide, causing oxidative stress and endothelial dysfunction.
 Free heme acts as an inflammatory mediator and can further compound the vascular damage.

-The burden of anemia was quantified (difference in hemoglobin levels) in a meta-analysis of 36 studies that looked at cardiovascular morbidities in patients with SCD.19*
+The burden of anemia was quantified (difference in hemoglobin levels) in a meta-analysis of 41 studies that looked at a number of morbidities in patients with SCD.19*

 Clinically, anemia can manifest in many ways that affect day-to-day life.